Why Choosing The Right Bearing Edges Can Define Your Drum Sound

 30-degree bearing edge summary:

-This type of bearing edge is the most popular for modern drum kits.
+45-degree bearing edges are the most popular for modern drum kits.

 The sharp angle of 45 degrees produces a bright and focused sound, with a lot of attack, making it punchy to cut through in genres such as pop and rock.